pravinmishraaws/book-review-app/README.md

 - Full-stack project deployment from scratch

 This Book Review App serves as one of the **4 real-world DevOps projects** taught in the course.
+Deployed by Michael Uche Vincent on Azure — 3-tier architecture with VNet, Load Balancers, and MySQL Flexible Server.

 #### Testing CICD Pipeline